pattertj/LoopTrader/README.md

 Connecting to TD Ameritrade from LoopTrader leverages the [td-ameritrade-python-api](https://github.com/areed1192/td-ameritrade-python-api) project.
 [Installation](https://github.com/areed1192/td-ameritrade-python-api#installation) and the [Authentication Workflow](https://github.com/areed1192/td-ameritrade-python-api#authentication-workflow) should be completed before using LoopTrade with TD Ameritrade.

-The required configuration parameters should be setup in LoopTrader's .env file using the documented Environment Variables.
+The required configuration parameters should be setup in LoopTrader's [.env](https://github.com/pattertj/LoopTrader/blob/main/.env) file using the documented Environment Variables.

+    # TD Ameritrade Broker Variables
+    TDAMERITRADE_CLIENT_ID= ""
+    TDAMERITRADE_ACCOUNT_NUMBER= ""
+    REDIRECT_URL= ""
+    CREDENTIALS_PATH= ""

 ### Configuring Telegram

+The Telegram notifier uses the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) for communicating with Telegram.
+For personal use, you must [install](https://github.com/python-telegram-bot/python-telegram-bot#installing) the module and create a [new bot](https://core.telegram.org/bots#6-botfather) through [@BotFather](https://t.me/botfather).

+The required configuration parameters should be setup in LoopTrader's [.env](https://github.com/pattertj/LoopTrader/blob/main/.env) file using the documented Environment Variables.

+    # Telegram Notifier Variables
+    TELEGRAM_TOKEN= ""
+    TELEGRAM_CHATID= ""

 ### Configuring Sqlite3

+Sqlite3 is still in development.

 ### Configuring Strategies

+Strategies are still in development.

 ## Architecture